SharePoint/sp-dev-docs/docs/schema/enumitem-element-clientwebpartenumitems-complextypeapphostwebfeatures.md

-description: Describes the EnumItem element (ClientWebPartEnumItems complexType) and includes information on elements and attributes. ms.audience: Developer ms.topic: reference ms.prod: sharepoint ms.localizationpriority: medium ms.assetid: 6a27b5f3-6452-573f-8756-f63cfddfa4bf
+description: Describes the EnumItem element (ClientWebPartEnumItems complexType) and includes information on elements and attributes. ms.audience: Developer ms.topic: reference ms.localizationpriority: medium ms.assetid: 6a27b5f3-6452-573f-8756-f63cfddfa4bf
 ---

 # EnumItem element (ClientWebPartEnumItems complexType)

 (AppHostWebFeatures)

 > [!NOTE]
 > The string `app` appears as part of or all of some element, attribute, and file names because SharePoint Add-ins were originally called "apps for SharePoint."
 To ensure backward compatibility, the schemas have not been changed.

 ## Element information